-Beside the Hanuman temple, there is also a temple of Anjani Mata, Mother of Lord Hanuman which you can visit.
+Besides the Hanuman temple, there is also a temple of Anjani Mata, Mother of Lord Hanuman, which you can visit.

 Two fairs take place in April in the Salasar temple.
 Lakhs of devotees came here on Hanuman Jayanti as well as fair.
 It is in Churu, district of Rajasthan, about 57 km from Sikar.
 Sikar, Sujangarh, Ratangarh, and Jaipur are the nearest railheads for the Salasar.

 History of Salasar Ji